toddwalstad-eaton/github-test-reporter/README.md

     community-report: false

     # Behavior Options
     summary: true # Post report to the job summary.
-Default is true
+Default is truev
     pull-request: false # Comment on pull request with report.
 Default is false
     issue: '' # Issue number to comment on.
 Works with standard issues and pull-request.
 Default is no issue
     status-check: false # Create a status check for the workflow.
 Default is false